The Tommy Steele Story: Production

+Development

+Producers Nat Cohen and Stuart Levy noted the success of low budget American rock musicals like Rock Around the Clock (1956) and thought they might be able to do a similar movie in England with Tommy Steele.
+"We knew that if we could sign him [Steele] in time we'd have a winner," said Cohen later.

-Steele was approached to make the film by Nat Cohen and Stuart Levy.
-He later wrote in his memoirs, "They were quite different from that other British film mogul, J. Arthur Rank.
+Steele wrote in his memoirs that Cohen and Levy "were quite different from that other British film mogul, J. Arthur Rank.
 Where Rank was C. Aubrey Smith, Cohen and Levy were Abbott and Costello.
 They didn't so much as hold a meeting as do an act."
 He added "there was a degree of madness about them – but you had to be mad to take the chances they took – with a little eccentricity for good measure."

-Steele agreed to do the film.
+Steele agreed to make the film for a reported fee of £3,000.
 He met with Mike Pratt and Lionel Bart and they spent a month writing the songs.
-Two weeks later the film was shot.
 Bart considered the film premature, reflecting "Here's this guy, he's only 20, he ain't even started his story".
-He was paid £3,000 for the lead role.

-Norman Hudis was hired to write the script by Peter Rodgers.
-Hudis did it in ten days saying "it was one of the easiest I've ever done" as "I was a cockney like Tommy Steele.
+Norman Hudis was hired to write the script by Peter Rogers.
+Hudis completed his task in ten days saying "it was one of the easiest I've ever done" as "I was a cockney like Tommy Steele.
 I came from the same sort of street: I knew how he talked.
 I knew how he thought."

+Shooting

+Filming started at Beaconsfield Studios in March 1957 and took four weeks.
+Steele later recalled that director Gerald Bryant "was more like a poet than a showman."

+Reception

+Box office

 Hudis felt it "was an astute and alert move to make the subject but at most I thought it would be a sterling support film.
 The success of the film and the way it rocketed to first feature status knocked me for six."

-Steele says director Gerald Bryant "was more like a poet than a showman."

-Reception
+According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 saying it "really went to town... playing repeat business with, if possible, even greater success."

+Another account listed it as the 13th most popular film at the British box office that year.
+Steele was voted the seventh most popular star in Britain for 1957.

+Nat Cohen claimed the film "paid for itself in two weeks on the circuit" and was successful in Australia, New Zealand, South Africa and Scandinavia.
+He added "the boy's a natural film find."
+It has been called Nat Cohen's "first really big hit".